rudradevmandal/abc/docs/Blog/Podolsky 1928.md

 ## A Prelude
 The problem that Podolsky was trying to solve was that of transforming the Quantum Mechanical Hamiltonian (A sophisticated terminology for the energy of the system) into other coordinates such as polar coordinate system and finding the subsequent wave equation.
 The difficulty was inherent in a way that we have always worked with classical systems and the order of transformation didn't really matter.
 But in Quantum Mechanics, the order, *really*, did matter.
 In a nutshell, if we wanted to make a sweet lemon juice, the order in which we mix the ingredients doesn't matter in a classical physics, but it does matter in Quantum Physics.
 We would get a completely different end product if we mix the order of ingredients.
-Now let's get to some serious business and crack this [paper](https://journals.aps.org/pr/abstract/10.1103/PhysRev.32.812).
+Now let's get to some serious business and crack[@Podolsky1928^fn1] this [paper](https://journals.aps.org/pr/abstract/10.1103/PhysRev.32.812).

+#
-## The Problem
+# The Problem
 Let's start our discussion with a brief review of the problem in hand.
 We know that, the Hamiltonian for a system can be written as,

 $$